prince-tomer/Prince-/README.md

-this file contains dsa question and thier solution.
+this file contains dsa question and its solution.